-Is it safe?
+Is ADD medication safe?
 Does it work?
 What are the side effects?
-After an ADHD diagnosis, most patients have lots of questions about the best way to manage symptoms with medication.
+After an ADHD diagnosis, most patients have lots of questions about the best way to manage symptoms with a prescription.
 Our expert has answers.

 When adults ask me questions about why they should try medication to manage their ADHD, my answer always comes down to two words: Medication works.
 When you find the right medicine, you can experience substantial improvements in your ADHD symptoms.

-Adults who have been diagnosed with ADHD later in life have many questions about stimulants, just as parents do about giving them to their child.
+Adults diagnosed with attention deficit disorder (ADHD) later in life have many questions about stimulant medications, just as parents do about giving drugs to their child.
 After all, adults may be taking ADHD medication for the rest of their life.
 Here are seven common queries, and my answers to them.

-As far as we know, you can take it for as many years as you may need to manage your symptoms and reduce related impairments.
+As far as we know, you can take ADHD medication for as many years as you may need to manage your symptoms and reduce related impairments.

-Q. Is there any evidence that Ritalin or other stimulants are safe or unsafe during pregnancy?
+Is there any evidence that Ritalin or other stimulant ADHD medications are safe or unsafe for expectant mothers?

-There is no evidence concerning the effects of any ADHD medications on pregnant mothers or their babies.
-At this time, manufacturers of such medications recommend that women discontinue taking ADHD medications when they become pregnant.
+There is no evidence concerning the effects of any ADHD medications on expectant mothers or their babies.
+At this time, manufacturers of such medications recommend that women discontinue taking ADHD medications after they conceive.*

-Q. Are generic versions as effective as brand-name stimulants?
+Are generic versions as effective as brand-name ADHD stimulants?

 Generic medications appear not to be manufactured with the same degree of precision as brand-name medications.
 The generics have had numerous reports of greater variability in controlling symptoms on a day-to-day basis and less success overall in managing symptoms.

-Q. Is it possible to build tolerance to stimulants?
+Is it possible to build tolerance to ADHD stimulant medications?
 If so, how do I avoid this, or how do I handle it once I’m experiencing it?

 Actual physical tolerance seems unlikely with the current ADHD medications, but some individuals report that their medication seems less effective about three to six months after starting their treatment.
 This usually requires an adjustment of the dose, or, sometimes, changing to a different delivery system or medication.
 Clinically, we sometimes see people complaining that their medicine isn’t working as well as before, but these people are usually going through an unusually stressful or demanding period in their lives that may exacerbate ADHD symptoms.
 They may need to temporarily change their dose or address the source of the stress at these times.